RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 39.09754 gal/mo.
 While it may not have a real-world interpretation(since the real price of gas isn't going to ever be 0), it is still necessary to compute to find the best fit line(or plane, in this instance).
-The adjusted $R^2$ of 0.8979 implies that 89.79% of the variation in gas con- sumption can be explained by changes in the real price of gas and real income.

 This vector of residuals,